isha1210/Sign-off-Timing-Analysis-workshop-using-OpenTimer/README.md

 # Sign-off-Timing-Analysis-workshop-using-OpenTimer

 About the workshop:
 Static timing analysis (STA) is a method of validating the timing performance of a design by checking all possible paths for timing violations.
 STA breaks a design down into timing paths, calculates the signal propagation delay along each path, and checks for violations of timing constraints inside the design and at the input/output interface.
+This process does not verify logic of a design and works only for synchronous clock types.

 The workshop covers all the basic concepts in STA and Timing constraints.
 It starts with basics of Static Timing Analysis, timing paths, startpoint, endpoint and combinational logic definitions.
 It explains setup and hold checks, how STA tools calculate setup and hold violations.